WHO Addresses Hantavirus Ship Near Tenerife

 Spain is using Tenerife as a containment corridor

 Madrid’s logic is operational, not political: keep the passengers moving, keep the virus off the street, and avoid a wider diplomatic problem.
-Spanish health minister Mónica García said people will be assessed on board, then moved ashore under strict precautions only if a repatriation flight is already waiting, with FFP2 masks for passengers and anyone handling them (
+Spanish health minister Mónica García said people will be assessed on board, then moved ashore under strict precautions only if a repatriation flight is already waiting, with FFP2 masks for passengers and anyone handling them (BBC).
+The plan is to disembark by nationality, keep Spaniards under quarantine in Spain, and send foreign passengers home as quickly as possible (

 AP).

 That matters because Tenerife is doing the state’s risk management for it.
-The Canary Islands’ president, Fernando Clavijo, has objected that the island was not properly consulted, while dockworkers and local residents have voiced concern about the ship’s arrival (
+The Canary Islands’ president, Fernando Clavijo, has objected that the island was not properly consulted, while dockworkers and local residents have voiced concern about the ship’s arrival (BBC;

 The Independent).
 But Spain’s central government and the WHO are making the key decision: the island is a transit point, not the endpoint.